All Episodes

 And what you just said is really important.

-So by the way, today is July 7th.
+So, by the way, today is July 7th.

-Jeffrey Epstein was arrested six years ago yesterday on July the 6th and managed to survive for a little over a month until August 10th of 2019, in which case his life ended.
+Jeffrey Epstein was arrested six years ago, yesterday on July the 6th, and managed to survive for a little over a month until August 10th of 2019, in which case his life ended.

-But I think the key thing there is so he gets arrested, and then after he is arrested, JP Morgan, with whom he did much business, like a billion dollars worth of business, they go to, and they're being sued by different people.
+And then after he is arrested, JP Morgan, with whom he did much business, like a billion dollars worth of business, they go to, and they're being sued by different people.

 They go to the United States government and they have flagged these transactions.

-And they said, hey, we believe these transactions may be uh connected to criminal activity, specifically related to sex trafficking, and they turn them over.
+And they said, hey, we believe these transactions may be connected to criminal activity, specifically related to sex trafficking.

-So when people say we have no evidence of a client list, we know that as six years ago, they were given financial transactions, presumably on behalf of clients.
+So when people say we have no evidence of a client list, we know that six years ago, they were given financial transactions, presumably on behalf of clients.

-And so I think that's one of the things that people find difficult uh to swallow with this story, not the least of which is, and we're gonna hear sound from uh Caroline Levitt, who was asked about this by uh Steve Ducey uh later on, but what we what we were told is you know, for years, we're told by Dan Bongino, Cash Patel, Pam Bondi.
+And so I think that's one of the things that people find difficult to swallow with this story, not the least of which is, and we're going to hear sound from Caroline Levitt, who was asked about this by Steve Ducey later on.

 We have seen the files.